-- We do not require a minimum initial and ongoing account size for portfolio management services. - We offer wealth management services to retail investors, which include financial planning; insurance; consultation services; and portfolio management services where we act as a sponsor and portfolio manager to a wrap fee program. - We provide periodic advice and reviews regarding your investment goals and objectives, personal balance sheet, tax planning, risk management, retirement, education, cash flow and investment planning. - In our portfolio management, we will continuously monitor your investment accounts and provide advice. - In your investment advisory agreement with us, you have the option to give us discretion to determine the investments to buy and sell or you may retain discretion and make the ultimate decision regarding the investments we purchase or sell on your behalf.
+- We do not require a minimum initial and ongoing account size for portfolio management services. - We offer wealth management services to retail investors, which include financial planning; insurance; consultation services; and portfolio management services. - We provide periodic advice and reviews regarding your investment goals and objectives, personal balance sheet, tax planning, risk management, retirement, education, cash flow and investment planning. - In our portfolio management, we will continuously monitor your investment accounts and provide advice. - In your investment advisory agreement with us, you have the option to give us discretion to determine the investments to buy and sell or you may retain discretion and make the ultimate decision regarding the investments we purchase or sell on your behalf.
 You may impose reasonable restrictions on any discretionary authority you provide, which must be in writing and accepted by us.